What’s Karting Like For 8-12-Year-Olds?

 At the end of the day it is an extra couple of eyes that are going to be able to look at you exactly when driving and give you exactly the driving tips required to improve your performance.

-And I feel that there’s a massive difference in a driver’s career trajectory based on the coaching quality.
+There’s a massive difference in a driver’s career trajectory based on the coaching quality.

 For example, if you receive bad coaching you probably would have been better off not getting coached at all.